Home White Collar Crimes Witness Tampering

 • Unlawful search and seizure or arrest: Law enforcement must have probable cause to arrest you, and citizens are protected from unlawful search and seizure under the Fourth Amendment.
 Evidence obtained unlawfully by law enforcement is not admissible in court.

-Get an Experienced Southern California Defense Lawyer on Your Side
+Get an Experienced Los Angeles Defense Lawyer on Your Side

 If you are facing charges of dissuading a witness in Los Angeles, the sooner you retain an experienced lawyer, the better.
 Our Los Angeles criminal defense attorneys at Werksman Jackson & Quinn LLP have decades of trial experience and a history of successful outcomes for our clients.
 Contact us at (213) 688-0460 today to schedule a free initial consultation.